zaimoni/Iskandria/doc/README.txt

 * It's C++.
 Thus, one build per compiler of interest.
 ** e.g.: /usr/local/include/SMFL for headers, /MingW32/lib for the static libraries
 ** for now, relevant DLLs go in the same directory as the executable.
 The static build option isn't fully prototyped yet.
+** SFML builds without warnings in C++98.
+The only warnings when building in C++11 are from std::auto_ptr being deprecated.
+C++14 hasn't been tested yet.
 * Build system for SFML is CMake.
 Unbreaking stock CMake for MingW with MingW's sh on path is trivial, but this is a won't-fix (documented on CMake mailing lists).
 * The main library is zlib/png license.